primatejs/primate/docs/guide/getting-started.md

 ## First steps

-To create a simple app that that responds with a `200 OK` saying "Hello, world!" at its index route (`/`), create a project directory and a file in `routes`.
+To create a simple app that responds with a `200 OK` saying "Hello, world!" at its index route (`/`), create a project directory and a file in `routes`.

 ```js caption=routes/index.js